christophsax/seasonal/README.md

 R interface to X-13ARIMA-SEATS
 ------------------------------

-*seasonal* is an easy-to-use and (almost) full-featured R-interface to X-13ARIMA-SEATS, the newest seasonal adjustment software developed by the [United States Census Bureau][census].
+*seasonal* is an easy-to-use and full-featured R-interface to X-13ARIMA-SEATS, the newest seasonal adjustment software developed by the [United States Census Bureau][census].
 X-13ARIMA-SEATS combines and extends the capabilities of the older X-12ARIMA (developed by the Census Bureau) and TRAMO-SEATS (developed by the Bank of Spain).

 If you are new to seasonal adjustment or X-13ARIMA-SEATS, the automated procedures of *seasonal* allow you to quickly produce good seasonal adjustments of time series.
 Start with the [Installation](#installation) and [Getting started](#getting-started) section and skip the rest.